Hamzakh777/next-apollo-demo/README.md

 ## Running the project with Docker
 From the root folder run
 `docker-compose up`
+Currently its not working because the Core package exists outside the Client/Server folders.

 ## Generate Type definitions from Graphql schema
 I added a centralized **Core** package that generates Type definitions from